-Panasonic, probably best known for its electronics and household appliances, has also been a well-established manufacturer of bicycles and cycling gear for decades.
-In fact, no less than 15 million bikes have left its factories since the 1970s.
-With its high-end road bikes, the Osaka-headquartered megacorp even came to equip the Japanese Olympic Team.
-Well, this does not stop some bike enthusiasts from calling its output “toaster bikes.”
+Panasonic, better known for its consumer electronics and household appliances, has also been a respectable producer of bicycles and cycling gear for decades.
+Since the 1970s, no less than 15 million bikes have left its factories.
+With its high-end road bikes, the Osaka-headquartered company even came to equip the Japanese Olympic Team.
+Funnily enough, this does not stop some bike enthusiasts from calling its output “toaster bikes.”

 Bike Shop Roots

-The roots of the company’s venture into the bike industry go back to its founder, Konosuke Matsushita.
+Panasonic’s venture into the bike industry goes back to its founder, Konosuke Matsushita.
 The young Konosuke grew up with a family running a bike shop.
 In 1918, Matsushita launched what eventually became the Panasonic Corporation of today.
 The company’s first bestseller was a battery-powered bicycle lamp.